Generators of the Poincar\'e Group for arbitrary tensors and spinor-tensors: Fierz-Pauli constraints from the algebra

 As we increase the spin of the massive particle, in order to propagate the correct number of physical degrees of freedom in a given representation, higher-rank tensors or spinor-tensors are required.
 However, higher-rank tensors introduce spurious field components that must be eliminated.
 This is possible by introducing constraint equations.
 For massive particles of integer spin-$\mathfrak{s}$, represented by arbitrary rank-$s$ bosonic fields, those constraints are given by the Fierz-Pauli constraints \cite{fp}: \bea T^{\mu_1...\mu_s}&=&T^{(\mu_1...\mu_s)},\\ \eta_{\mu_1\mu_2}T^{\mu_1\mu_2...\mu_s}&=&0,\\ \p_{\mu_1}T^{\mu_1\mu_2...\mu_s}&=&0.\eea For semi-integer spin, represented by arbitrary rank-s fermionic fields, they are: \bea \psi^{\mu_1...\mu_s}&=&\psi^{(\mu_1...\mu_s)}, \\ \eta_{\mu_1\mu_2}\psi^{\mu_1\mu_2...\mu_s}&=&0,\\ \p_{\mu_1}\psi^{\mu_1\mu_2...\mu_s}&=&0,\\ \gamma_{\mu_1}\psi^{\mu_1\mu_2...\mu_s}&=&0. \eea

-The derivation of Fierz-Pauli constraints from a given massive higher-spin model is typically not a straightforward task, as it requires working through the equations of motion to demonstrate that the constraints hold and all lower-rank auxiliary fields vanish on-shell.
+The derivation of Fierz-Pauli constraints from a given massive higher-spin model is typically not a straightforward task, as it requires working through the equations of motion in order to demonstrate that the constraints hold and all lower-rank auxiliary fields vanish on-shell.
 However, in \cite{giacosa}, the authors have achieved a model-independent derivation of the Fierz-Pauli constraints for spins 1/2, 1, 3/2, and 2 in $D=3+1$.
-In the present work, we extend these results to include bosonic cases of spin-3 and spin-4 particles, along with the fermionic example of spin-5/2.
-Additionally, we explore the generalization of these findings to $D=2+1$ and comment on the case of arbitrary rank-s tensor.
+In the present work, we extend these results to include bosonic cases of spin-3 and spin-4 particles, along with the fermionic example of spin-5/2 in $D=3+1$.
+We also explore the generalization of our findings to $D=2+1$ for helicities $5/2,3,4$ and pave the way for a demonstration for arbitrary integer spin (helicity).